exi7/HangMan-Game/README.md

 # HangMan-Game
-Just the game of the HangMAn
+Just the game of the HangMan